 Even though they’re bathed in butter, these biscuits rise sky-high.
 Plus, the edges get crispy from the butter.
 Personally, I want to just eat the outside edge!
 So good!

 We have a Saturday morning tradition.
-Big Daddy (aka W, Wes, Wesley or Sweet Cheeks) makes breakfast on Saturday morning.
+Big Daddy makes breakfast on Saturday morning.
 Usually, it’s biscuits, Chocolate Gravy (the boys call it ‘Mommie’s Gravy’ even though it’s not ‘my’ gravy at all but I guess they associate something sweet with me) or Brown Gravy, (You guessed it, they call Brown Gravy, Daddy’s gravy… which actually IS his gravy.) and sausage or bacon… maybe eggs.

 Big Daddy is obsessed with biscuits.
 He insists I make better biscuits.
 I insist he just says that so that I’ll make the biscuits.

-I gave it a try.
+These buttery pan biscuits were a hit!
 Big Daddy – thumbs up!
 Me – thumbs up!
-Lincoln (#1) – thumbs up! (who knew, right?!)
-Ryder (Curly)- two thumbs up! (he likes his breakfasts!)
+Lincoln – thumbs up!
+Ryder – two thumbs up!
+(He likes breakfast!)

 You probably already have every ingredient to make these biscuits.

-Basically, there are just two simple steps to mixing the biscuits
+Basically, there are just two simple steps to mixing the batter for butter swim biscuits.

 - 5 Tablespoons butter